-The ATP data is weighted in a multistep process that accounts for multiple stages of sampling and nonresponse that occur at different points in the survey process.
+The data is weighted in a multistep process that accounts for multiple stages of sampling and nonresponse that occur at different points in the survey process.
 First, each panelist begins with a base weight that reflects their probability of selection for their initial recruitment survey.
-These weights are then rescaled and adjusted to account for changes in the design of ATP recruitment surveys from year to year.
+That weight is then adjusted to account for nonresponse to the recruitment surveys and panel attrition.
+Next, respondents are divided into three groups, which are ATP Black respondents, ATP non-Black respondents, and KnowledgePanel Black respondents.
+The base weights for each group are separately scaled to be proportional to their effective sample size before being recombined and calibrated so that the proportion of Black (alone or in combination) respondents